smo-key/Mu-LaTeX/README.md

-# Mutex - a fast, streaming Node.js Mustache engine *optimized for TeX*
+# MuTeX - a fast, streaming Node.js Mustache engine *optimized for TeX*

 ## Differences from Mustache API